 Usually, your child should stay home for at least 24 hours after the fever is gone.
 A fever is defined as 100.4° F/38.3° C or greater.
 The fever should be gone without the use of a fever-reducing medicine.

 Is the flu vaccine safe for my child with chronic health problems?

 Yes.
-The flu vaccine that is given as a shot is approved for use in children older than 6 months, including healthy children and children with chronic health problems.
-Because children with chronic health conditions are at a higher risk of getting flu related complications; it is especially important that they get a flu shot.
-Children younger than 2 years old and children with chronic health problems should not get the nasal spray vaccine.
+The flu vaccine that is given as a shot is approved for use in children 6 months and older, including both healthy children and those with chronic health problems.
+Because children with chronic health conditions are at a higher risk of getting flu related complications, it is especially important that they get a flu shot.

 What types of vaccine should my child receive and how many doses?